 Our goal of providing a hotspot collection is to allow Dexter District Library patrons with valid Dexter District Library cards the opportunity to test a particular carrier before purchasing their own device and for temporary uses such as vacations, education, employment, special projects, etc. They are not intended to provide patrons with permanent Internet access.

-Due to our government contracts with AT&T, Sprint, and T-Mobile – we are able to offer hotspots with no data caps and no throttling.
+Due to our government contracts with AT&T, Mobile Beacon, and T-Mobile – we are able to offer hotspots with no data caps and no throttling.
 Be aware that such contracts may not be available to you as an individual; or, if they are available, they may be prohibitively expensive.
 Our Verizon hotspots have unlimited monthly data, but will enforce a speed cap of 500 Kbps after 30GB of monthly usage.

 In order to make our hotspots more widely available to our patrons, the following rules will be enforced regarding holds:

 - Holds will be limited to ONE per Item Queue per household per 30 days (Household – a family or occupants residing at the same address.)

 - Holds not picked up within 7 days will be released as per standard procedure.

 - Thank you for your cooperation and please, if you are unable to pick up your hotspot — let us know so that we can check it out to the next person on our waiting list and replace your hold.

 Checking out a Dexter District Library Hotspot / Laptop Kit

 If there are hotspots/laptops available, take an item tag from the hanging display near the second floor computer lab.